 - Blend for a minute or so until well mixed and smooth.

 - Pour out immediately into a container or bowl.

-*Soy milk powder can be replaced with rice milk powder.
+*Soy milk powder can be replaced with rice milk powder for identical results.

 *I tried it with coconut milk powder and the consistency is much thinner.
 However, it still works perfectly as a 1-1 replacement in recipes that are going to be baked/cooked such as fudge for example.
 But if you’re using it in a no-bake recipe then I wouldn’t use coconut milk powder for this.

 *Recipe adapted from Go Dairy Free

 - Calories: 157